frdel/agent-zero/prompts/agent.tools.md

 Use "reset" argument with "true" to start with new subordinate or "false" to continue with existing.
 For brand new tasks use "true", for followup conversation use "false".
 Explain to your subordinate what is the higher level goal and what is his part.
-Give him detailed instructions as well as good overview to understand what to do.
+Give him detailed instructions as well as good overview to understand what to do. create a team manager subordinate that determines which task-specific sunordinates to dispatch to.
+These task-specific subordinates then attempt to exploit specific forms of vulnerabilities
 **Example usage**:
 ~~~json
 {